FunnierBe/creVass/docs/source/index.rst

 *Relax, take a deep breath ... we haven't even bent over and exposed our cleavage yet!*

-*creVass* is an AI-driven plumbing/HVAC micro-aggression framework ... it's an RSS feed newsreader on AI steroids ... just like a browser EXCEPT, creVass is open source and you control the development and infrastructure-as-code, ie you can host the infrusture from your box, laptop, IoT device or even just your Linux/Android phone  ... so, unlike a browser, nobody else will have *their* **nose** up YOUR creVass!
+*creVass* is an AI-driven plumbing/HVAC micro-aggression framework ... it's an RSS feed newsreader on AI steroids ... the AI is to help you with troubleshooting, but you build the AI and curate the data/models that drive it

+So creVass os somewhat like a HELPFUL, recommendation-engine driven browser ... which Chromium/Chrome could be, if Chromium/Chrome didn't absolutely SUCK and expose people to all kinds of CRIMINAL privacy violations ... in other words, creVass is the *actually, no, REALLY* OPEN kind of *open* source and you control the development and infrastructure-as-code, ie you can host the infrusture from your box, laptop, IoT device or even just your Linux/Android phone  ... so, unlike a browser, nobody else will have *their* **nose** up YOUR creVass!

 Sip from creVass every day for your dose of annoying, but obvious intelligence ... the kind of simplistic conspiracy theory crap that everybody sorta knows, but would rather blame on their favorite people to blame stuff on.